For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • You qualify for Student Finance

-• You've got a disability, medical condition, sensory impairment, mental health condition or specific learning difficulty that affects your ability to study.
+• You have a physical disability, long-term health condition, sensory disability, mental health condition or specific learning difficulty that affects your ability to study.

 You're unfortunately not likely to be eligible for DSA if: